 To ensure your ceremony runs smoothly we respectfully ask that all parties to the ceremony including the couple to be married arrive no later than fifteen minutes before your ceremony time.
 This is to ensure all the legal requirements are adhered to prior to your ceremony.
 Any parties arriving late could result in your ceremony choices being omitted from your service or even postponement of your ceremony.

 If you need any assistance in completing your ceremony guide, please contact our trained registrars who will be happy to assist by emailing firstname.lastname@example.org.
-You may also download the appropriate checklist from this page.

 In addition to the ceremony fees, there is a further £11 per certificate required.

 A deposit is payable at the time of booking your ceremony which is 50% of the fee and is not refundable.